Pelvic Inflammatory Disease: Causes and Treatment

 • Have chlamydia or gonorrhea

-• Have a past history of PID or any STIs
+• Have a history of PID or any STIs

 Women who douche are also at a higher risk for PID.
 This may be because douching upsets the natural flora balance in the reproductive tract, allowing harmful bacteria to grow.
 It may also push harmful bacteria higher up the reproductive tract.
-The American College of Obstetricians and Gynecologists (ACOG) does not recommend douching.
+Because of this, the American College of Obstetricians and Gynecologists (ACOG) does not recommend douching.

 • Nausea or vomiting